 Because pacing and time management are two of the most important pieces to the success of an online student, Denver Online High School has five major steps to ensuring students stay supported and on track to complete coursework on time.

 1) Orientation.
 The first way is by having new students go through an orientation that teaches them about how to work effectively in an online environment, how to use the programs, and what expectations need to be met.
-We also hold a New Parent Orientation every quarter that teaches parents how to check on their student’s progress as well.
+We also hold a New Parent Orientation every semester that teaches parents how to check on their student’s progress as well.

 4) Teachers and advisors constantly reach out.
 Fourth, there is also an intensive teacher and advisor process that helps safeguard students from falling behind.
 When a student first enters Denver Online High School, he/she is paired with an advisor who helps the student get adjusted to the online environment and provide extra support where necessary.
 Within all classes, teachers reach out to the student promptly if the student is not meeting weekly progress expectations or fails to turn in an assignment on time.
 If the student continues to fall behind, the student is referred to their advisor who works with the student to develop a Student Improvement Plan with goals to catch up in an efficient manner.
 The student is then held accountable to those goals through weekly check-ups.